section-engineering-education/engineering-education/content/articles/build-a-twitch-chatbot-in-nodejs/index.md

 - On another tab, open up Twitch and access your account.
 Navigate over to the channel tab and see what you are streaming to your viewers.
 You can see the chats and also explore additional features.

 ![streamyard](/engineering-education/build-a-twitch-chatbot-in-nodejs/streamyard.png)

 *Streamyard for streaming*

 ### Obtain bot OAuth key
 There are two ways in which our bot could access a channel:

-- ***Anonymously:*** Here, the identity (username and password) is not required or specified.
+- ***Anonymously:*** Here, the identity (username and password) are not required or specified.
 It is advantageous in some cases where one will not be tracked.
 It limits one only to view, but no reply or participate in the chats.
 - ***OAuth token authorization:*** Here, the bot identity is required.
 It allows the bot to actively monitor and participate in the chats.

 We shall handle both of these cases.
 Let's obtain an OAuth token that we shall use later on in our project.